-Director/Producer – Walter Graumann, Teleplay – John McGreevey, Photography – Fleet Southcott, Music – Robert Drasnin, Art Direction – Tracy Bousman.
-Production Company – Aaron Spelling Productions
+Director/Producer – Walter Grauman, Teleplay – John McGreevey, Photography – Fleet Southcott, Music – Robert Drasnin, Art Direction – Tracy Bousman.
+Production Company – Aaron Spelling Productions.

 Hope Lange (Maggie Porter), Paul Burke (Ben Porter), Lloyd Bochner (Kevin Pierce), Cindy Eilbacher (Jennifer Lewis), Cyril Delevanti (Harold Dane), John Carradine (Nate Cheever), Milton Selzer (Dr Terminer), Patricia Barry (Felicia), June Dayton (Mercy Lewis)

 After their relatives die in a bizarre accident, Ben and Maggie Porter inherit Crowhaven Farm in Massachusetts.
 Ben is not having much success as an artist, while Maggie has been unable to conceive a child, and so they decide to move to the farm in the hope that it will rekindle their marriage.
 Soon after arriving, Maggie starts to be haunted by visions and dreams.
-She learns about Crowhaven Farm’s past and how Puritans killed a witch there in the 17th Century.
+She learns about Crowhaven Farm’s past and how a witch was killed there by Puritans in the 17th Century.
 Maggie then discovers that she is pregnant.
-At the same time, the mysterious happenings surrounding them begin to increase.
+However, the mysterious happenings surrounding them begin to increase.